API Platform

 npx html2pptx-cli convert slides.htmlWhat is the CLI

-The html2pptx CLI lets you convert HTML files to PowerPoint directly from your terminal.
+The html2pptx CLI lets you convert HTML files to PowerPoint directly from your terminal, open local HTML in edit-slide, and browse templates.
 It supports both interactive mode (guided prompts for first-time users) and direct mode (flags for scripting, CI/CD, and AI agents like Claude Code).
+Template draft creation is HTML-only via remote MCP and is intentionally rejected by the CLI.

 Initial Setup